grogorick/instant-markdown/README.md

 Give it a try at https://markdown.grogorick.de

 ## Features
-Aims to comply with [GitHub Flavored Markdown](https://github.github.com/gfm).
+- Aims to comply with [GitHub Flavored Markdown](https://github.github.com/gfm)
-Supports to be installed as web app (PWA) to look and feel almost like a native editor app.
+- Installable web app (PWA) to look and feel almost like a native editor app
+- Click-collapsible sections

 ### Paragraph formatting
 - Headings (6 levels)